akka/akka/akka-docs/src/main/paradox/actors.md

 In all these methods you have the option of passing along your own `ActorRef`.
-Make it a practice of doing so because it will allow the receiver actors to be able to respond to your message, since the sender reference is sent along with the message.
+Make it a practice of doing so because it will allow the receiver actors to be able to respond to your message since the sender reference is sent along with the message.

 @@@